opensearch-project/documentation-website/_opensearch/rest-api/ingest-apis/get-ingest.md

 Parameter | Type | Description
 :--- | :--- | :---
-master_timeout | time | Explicit operation timeout for connection to master node
+master_timeout | time | How long to wait for a connection to the master node.

 ## Response